Youngdi/nightchai/README.md

 #### runTask(taskOptions)
-It is to return it which can help you write less code of it.
-And each one is represnt a test case(it) options -> nightmare -> it
+- It is to return it which can help you write less code of it.
+And each one is represented a test case(it)
+- options -> nightmare -> it

 |         options         | args                                   |
 | ----------------------- | -------------------------------------- |